qbcore-framework/qb-target/TEMPLATES.md

-    debugPoly = false, -- This is for enabling/disabling the drawing of the box, it accepts only a boolean value (true or false), when true it will draw the polyzone in green options = { -- This is your options table, in this table all the options will be specified for the target to accept { -- This is the first table with options, you can make as many options inside the options table as you want type = "client", -- This specifies the type of event the target has to trigger on click, this can be "client", "server", "command" or "qbcommand", this is OPTIONAL and will only work if the event is also specified event = "Test:Event", -- This is the event it will trigger on click, this can be a client event, server event, command or qbcore registered command, NOTICE: Normal command can't have arguments passed through, QBCore registered ones can have arguments passed through icon = 'fas fa-example', -- This is the icon that will display next to this trigger option
+    debugPoly = false, -- This is for enabling/disabling the drawing of the box, it accepts only a boolean value (true or false), when true it will draw the polyzone in green options = { -- This is your options table, in this table all the options will be specified for the target to accept { -- This is the first table with options, you can make as many options inside the options table as you want num = 1, -- This is the position number of your option in the list of options in the qb-target context menu (OPTIONAL) type = "client", -- This specifies the type of event the target has to trigger on click, this can be "client", "server", "command" or "qbcommand", this is OPTIONAL and will only work if the event is also specified event = "Test:Event", -- This is the event it will trigger on click, this can be a client event, server event, command or qbcore registered command, NOTICE: Normal command can't have arguments passed through, QBCore registered ones can have arguments passed through icon = 'fas fa-example', -- This is the icon that will display next to this trigger option